-Ursula M. Staudinger is a life span psychologist and an internationally leading and interdisciplinary oriented aging researcher.
-Her research interest lies in the plasticity of the aging process and its implications for demographic change.
-In light of a society of longer lives, Ursula M. Staudinger explores the potentials of aging and studies the interplay between productivity and aging as well as the development of life insight, life management and wisdom over the life span.
+Ursula M. Staudinger is a lifespan psychologist and aging researcher with a deeply interdisciplinary orientation.
+Her research focuses on the modifiability or plasticity of the aging process and its implications for population aging.
+In light of a society of longer lives, Ursula M. Staudinger explores the potentials of demographic aging and studies the interplay between productivity and aging as well as the development of life insight, life management and wisdom over the lifespan.

-Ursula M. Staudinger is Chairwoman of the Board of Trustees of the Federal Institute of Population (BiB) and consults the German Government on issues related to aging and demographic change.
-She has been a member of the Academy of Europe since 2014 and of the German National Academy of Sciences since 2002, for which she acted as Vice President and Foreign Secretary from 2007 to 2017.
-She was awarded with the “Braunschweig Research Prize 2014″ and the “Seneca Medal for Aging Research 2017″ for her outstanding research work.
+Since 2012, Ursula M. Staudinger has been Chairwoman of the Board of Trustees of the Federal Institute for Population Research (BiB).
+She has been a member of the Academy of Europe since 2014 and of the German National Academy of Sciences since 2002, for which she acted as Vice President and Foreign Secretary between 2007 and 2017.
+She was awarded with the “Braunschweig Research Prize 2014″ and the “Seneca Medal for Aging Research 2017″ for her outstanding research on the plasticity of aging.

 „We acquire with the years more and more added knowledge and experience.
 This allows us to balance those deficits in other areas of performance.“